Matriks404/openSMB2/README.md

 2. Download zip file with this project by clicking on `Clone or download` and `Download ZIP` buttons, and extract files to some folder on your computer (Alternatively execute `git clone git://github.com/Matriks404/openSMB2.git` command in the desired directory, if you have git installed).

-3. Download gamepack(s) from this [link](https://drive.google.com/drive/folders/1cz5gJ-IXvqTIJ7fUArD30UN9Qg4sfeGX?usp=sharing) (select them and click `Download` button) and extract the appropriate `<game name>.pack.zip` contents to the following directory:
+3. Download gamepack(s) from this [link](https://drive.google.com/drive/folders/1cz5gJ-IXvqTIJ7fUArD30UN9Qg4sfeGX?usp=sharing) (select them and click `Download` button) and extract the appropriate `<gamepack name>.pack.zip` contents to the following directory:

 	* On Windows: `%appdata%\LOVE\openSMB2\games\`
 	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`